IceLuna/Eagle/docs/source/latest_release.rst

 Also, a technique called **Cascaded shadow mapping** is implemented that improves shadows that come from a directional light!
 The idea of the technique is to divide the scene in front of the camera into `N` sections and assign each section its own shadow map (4 sections in our implementation, each has its own coverage distance).
-That way object close to camera will have better shadows.
+That way objects close to camera will have better shadows.
 But what if a shadow lies on two sections?
 In that case a visible hard transition line will appear.
 You can make it not so noticeable by enabling **Shadows smooth transition** feature.
 Also there's an option to visualize different cascades (sections), and shadow map resolutions can be adjusted to your needs.

 Generation of shadows maps of point lights is now much faster.
 It was achieved by multi-view rendering that allows to draw into different layers of a shadow map at the same time (without issuing a separate draw call for each layer).